ShaneFlandermeyer/WeatherStation/README.md

   default shortcut ``Ctrl+Alt+U`` can be used to upload the program without using the command prompt.

+  **NOTE**: The ESP32 cannot be connected to the BME280 temperature/pressure/humidity sensor while uploading new code.
+This is because the pins that control the ESP32's I2C bus are used during the upload process.

   ## Project Structure
   The files relevant for developing this project are given below: